libersoft/firmapiu-gui/README.md

 1. git clone https://github.com/libersoft/firmapiu-gui.git
 2. cd firmapiu-packages
-3. git submodules init
-4. git submodules update
-5. cd <package folder>
-6. git checkout debian
+3. git checkout debian
+4. cd debian
-7. debuild -uc -us
+5. debuild -uc -us

 Now you should have your .deb package located in the parent folder (..)